andywillmot/Reboot2020/README.md

 There are a few types of tokens to be aware of.
 API Keys, MAC Tokens for example.
 But, for the purposes of OIDC/OAuth we use "Bearer" tokens:

 **Bearer tokens**
->>A standardised string of characters used by a bearer to access a resource.
+>A Base64 string of characters used by the bearer (the client) to access a resource provided by a resource owner.

 They can be either:
 * a meaningless string